top of page

 70%

-Numbers of days before returning to work
+Numbers Months before returning to work

 • 0-3 Months